Sepsis compensation claims can be made where there has been a late diagnosis of sepsis and the hospital is at fault.

-The key to recovering sepsis compensation is being able to build a legal case establishing that if recommended procedures had been followed by a hospital the consequences would have been avoidable.
+The key to making a successful sepsis compensation claim is building a legal case establishing that if recommended procedures had been followed by a hospital the consequences would have been avoidable.
 By using experienced, specialist medical negligence solicitors you will give yourself the best chance of recovering the compensation you deserve.

 How we can help you

-If you are contemplating a sepsis compensation claim then you can call our FREE legal helpline for guidance and details of our no win, no fee funding scheme.
+If you are thinking about making a sepsis compensation claim then you can call our FREE legal helpline for guidance and details of our No Win, No Fee funding scheme.
 We are specialists in clinical negligence law and are recommended by the prestigious Legal 500.

 Call us on 0808 139 1606 or send brief details to us by email at [email protected]